PostHog/posthog/README.md

 <br />

 PostHog provides open-source product analytics, built for developers.
 Automate the collection of every event on your website or app, with no need to send data to 3rd parties.
-Just 1 click to deploy on your own infrastructure, with full API/SQL access to the underlying data.
+With just 1 click you can deploy on your own infrastructure, having full API/SQL access to the underlying data.

 <br /><br />